pulumi/pulumi-hugo/themes/default/content/blog/disable-default-providers/index.md

 This code will create a bucket in each region that the currently logged-in AWS account has access to.
 If someone else ran the same code on a computer logged in to another account, Pulumi could create different buckets, even though all buckets were provisioned by an explicit provider.
 This behavior is because we forgot to specify the provider for the call to `aws.getRegions`.
-As a result, you might not notice that something unexpected happened because there would be no error.
-By disabling the default `aws` provider, we would get the following error instead:
+You might not notice that something unexpected happened because there would be no error message, just inconsistent deployments.
+To prevent this category of problem, Pulumi now offers the ability to disable default providers on a per-stack basis.

+By disabling the default `aws` provider, we would get the following error:

 ```
 Error: Invoke: Default provider for 'aws' disabled. 'aws:index/getRegions:getRegions' must use an explicit provider.
 ```

-To prevent this category of problem, Pulumi now offers the ability to disable default providers on a per-stack basis.

 Disabling default providers has been a popular [community request][req].
 To meet that request, we’ve added the ability to disable default providers in the [3.23.0 release][release].
 The Pulumi config variable